Stormster/hytale-server-manager/README.md

 4. Use the menu to start the server, update, back up, and manage config.

 ## Folder Layout
-This script is intended to run from the **server root folder** (the same folder where your server files and config live).
+This script is intended to run from the **server root folder** (the same folder where your server files and config will live).

 ## Usage Notes
 - Run in a normal Command Prompt window.